Interdisciplinary Graduate Education/Human Development Center

 Mary Beth Tusing, Ph.D.

 The Human Development Center (HDC) is a nationally known interdisciplinary program working with individuals and families from western Wisconsin.
-Under the direct supervision of faculty supervisors, graduate student clinicians from multiple disciplines (e.g., Communication Sciences and Disorders, Nursing, School Psychology, Social Work) provide assessment, intervention, and consultation services to children, adolescents, young adults, and families.
+Under the direct supervision of faculty supervisors, graduate and undergraduate student clinicians from multiple disciplines (e.g., Communication Sciences and Disorders, Nursing, School Psychology, Education) provide assessment, intervention, and consultation services to children, adolescents, young adults, and families.
 The HDC offers faculty and students the opportunity to collaborate with other disciplines in clinical practice and research.
 Cooperative and individual research projects are encouraged.
 Major research projects are conducted by faculty members with assistance from graduate assistants employed at the HDC, or by graduate students working with faculty on theses or other research projects.

 Students participate in the HDC as part of assessment, practicum, or internship courses that are offered within the various participating departments.
 An average of 70 graduate students participate directly in interdisciplinary assessment, intervention, and consultation activities each year.